- Molly Newport

 Well, you shouldn't just make one, MAKE LOADS!

 Revel in experimenting as an amateur, just have a go and see what you can create.
-There's a real sense of fulfilment in expressing yourself and becoming fully absorbed in making something for yourself.
-At the end you'll have a tangible object that you can keep and build on or you could connect and share it with a friend.
+There's a real sense of fulfilment in expressing yourself and becoming fully absorbed in the process of making.
+At the end you'll have a tangible object that you can keep to build on or you could connect and share it with a friend (zines make for exciting things to receive in the post!).

-Try experimenting with things such as changing the paper size to make a massive zine or a teeny zine, you can change the colour of the paper, use collage, drawing, mark making, sewing...
+Try experimenting with things such as changing the paper size to make a massive zine or a teeny zine, change the colour of the paper, use collage, drawing, mark making, sewing...

 It's something you can complete in an hour or a few days depending on how much time you want to spend creating it and you can fill it with whatever interests you the most!